University of California-Santa Cruz — Admission Snapshot 2026

 SAT Competitiveness

 This score makes it slightly Competitive for SAT test scores.
-You need to well to score 1260 on the SAT.
+You need to do well to score 1260 on the SAT.

 SAT Scores Breakdown by Sections